vitos-exe/dotties/README.md

-# Dotfiles
+# Dotties
+Here you can find my dotties :)))

-Use GNU Stow to organize dotfiles locally.
+Use GNU Stow to organize them locally